Configuring OAuth providers

 Token claims — Each token must contain claims identifying the subject, expiry, and audience.
 AI Hub expects these values in the

 sub,exp, andaudclaims, respectively.
-You can use custom claims for subject and expiry; audience must be passed underaud.
+Tokens can also include an optionalscpclaim that controls token permissions.
+You can use custom claims for subject, expiry, and scope; audience must be passed underaud.

 Claim mapping

-AI Hub expects tokens to include required information in the sub, exp, and aud claims.
+AI Hub expects tokens to include required information in the sub, exp, and aud claims and can optionally include a scp claim.
 While the aud claim must be used, you can use custom claim names for the others.
 To let AI Hub know which custom claims to look at, you use claim mapping.
 If using custom claims, be sure the passed values meet the expected format and requirements.

 AI Hub configuration requirements